bowang-lab/BIONIC/README.md

 **Check out the [preprint](https://www.biorxiv.org/content/10.1101/2021.03.15.435515v1)!**

 ## :boom: Introduction
-BIONIC (**Bio**logical **N**etwork **I**ntegration using **C**onvolutions) is a deep-learning based biological network integration algorithm that extends the graph convolutional network (GCN) to learn integrated features for genes or proteins across input networks.
-BIONIC produces high-quality gene features and is scalable both in number of networks and network size.
+BIONIC (**Bio**logical **N**etwork **I**ntegration using **C**onvolutions) is a deep-learning based biological network integration algorithm that incorporates graph convolutional networks (GCNs) to learn integrated features for genes or proteins across input networks.
+BIONIC produces high-quality gene features and is scalable both in the number of networks and network size.

 An overview of BIONIC can be seen below.